freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-16.md

 In this part of the dialogue, Sarah suggests playing `Gartic` on the next game night.
 She uses the phrases `Maybe` and `we can` to express the possibility of this happening.

-`Maybe` is used to suggest a possibility, and `we can` is used to suggest ability or suggest an idea in a polite way.
-Sarah: “Maybe we can play some `Gartic` on the next game night?”

 `Maybe` is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.
 For example: if someone asks you if you want to go to the movies, you can say `Maybe` if you are not sure if you want to go or if you are available.

 `We can` is used to suggest an idea or propose something in a polite way.
 It shows that the people in the conversation have the ability or the option to do something.
 For example, if you want to suggest playing a game, you can say `We can play a game` to offer the idea.

 The difference between `maybe` and `we can` is that `maybe` suggests a possibility without making a definite plan, while `we can` suggests an idea or proposal in a polite way.